mestieri/mestieri.github.io/index.md

 # Martí Mestieri's Research Page

-Senior Economist in the Economic Research Department at the Federal Reserve Bank of Chicago.
+Senior Economist in the Economic Research Department at the Federal Reserve Bank of Chicago (on leave).
+Severo Ochoa Researcher at the Barcelona School of Economics.

 **Contact** mestieri dot marti at gmail dot com.